meistermagus/bhs-sign/README.md

 Features:
--Downloads images and videos from a FTP server -Precesses the into slideshow lists (I know, its dirty!)
+-Downloads images and videos from a FTP server -Processes them into slideshow lists (I know, its dirty!)
 -Runs an endless slideshow

 Requirements: